 Students are responsible for conducting their own job search from start to finish.
-The Student Employment Office is happy to assist students and employers with any questions they may have concerning the employment process, posting jobs, off-campus employment, interview tips, payroll, disputes in the workplace, etc, but we do not place students directly into jobs.
+SEO is happy to assist students and employers with any questions or concerns about the employment process, posting jobs, off-campus employment, interview tips, payroll, disputes in the workplace, etc., but we do not place students directly into jobs.